Father pays nearly $7,000 in school lunch debt for elementary school kids

 Today one local man decided to pay that bill for Crystal Hill Elementary.

-“I’ve been here for 12 years as the principal and I have never known that to happen,” says Stacy Bottoms the Principal of Crystal Hill Elementary.
+“I’ve been here for 12 years as the principal and I have never known that to happen,” says Stacy Bottoms, Principal of Crystal Hill Elementary.

 Bottoms says that she was shocked when someone paid the overdue school lunch accounts.